OUR ACADEMICS

 Pre-Kindergarten

-Our Pre-K program is centered on providing a safe and nurturing learning environment for our students.
-We develop stimulating, developmentally appropriate activities related to monthly themes, including story-telling; art projects; songs and poems; cooking projects; and sharing related Quran and Sunnah to strengthen their metacognition, creativity, and self-confidence.
-Based on a large body of research that shows that worksheets are not effective or developmentally appropriate, our Pre-K program does not implement the use of worksheets.
+We provide stimulating, developmentally appropriate, hands-on activities related to monthly themes, including story-telling; art projects; songs and poems; cooking projects; and sharing related Quran and Sunnah to strengthen their metacognition, creativity, and self-confidence.

-Elementary & Middle School
+Elementary School

 Students must turn 5 on or before October 1 to enroll in SVA's kindergarten program.
 Please note that the California Department of Education requires children entering kindergarten to turn 5 on or before September 1.
 Therefore, if your child will be turning 5 September 2-October 1, you must complete the SVA Informed KG Consent Form.